Group representation for even and odd involutive commutative residuated chains: Even involutive FL -chains with non-idempotent falsum constants -- Changing the falsum constant

-A totally ordered abelian group is called {\em discrete}, if there exists the smallest positive element greater than $t$.
-It is equivalent to saying that the totally ordered abelian group is discretely ordered, or that its induced cancellative odd involutive FL$_e$-algebra is discretely ordered.
-In the following definition the residuated chain reduct of the FL$_e$-chain is left unchanged, and only the falsum constant, and thus also the residual complement are changed slightly. \begin{definition}\rm For a discretely ordered, cancellative, odd, involutive FL$_e$-chain $\mathbf X=(X, \leq,\te, \ite{}, t, t)$, let
+An abelian $o$-group is called {\em discrete}, if there exists the smallest positive element greater than the unit element.
+It is equivalent to saying that the abelian $o$-group is discretely ordered, or that its induced cancellative odd involutive FL$_e$-algebra is discretely ordered.
+In the following definition the residuated chain reduct of the FL$_e$-chain is left unchanged, and only the falsum constant, and thus also the residual complement are changed slightly. \begin{definition}\rm For a discretely ordered, cancellative, odd, involutive FL$_e$-chain $\mathbf X=(X, \leq,\teALONE, \ite{\te}, t, t)$, let

-For a discretely ordered, cancellative, even, involutive FL$_e$-chain $\mathbf Y=(X, \leq,\te, \ite{}, t, t_\downarrow)$, let
+For a discretely ordered, cancellative, even, involutive FL$_e$-chain $\mathbf Y=(Y, \leq,\teALONE, \ite{\te}, t, t_\downarrow)$, let

 \end{definition}